arescrimson/Lytro/README.md

 # 💡 About

 A Discord Bot that features commands mainly about anime/manga, but also returns information about video games, cats, and more.
-Fully built, maintained, and hosted by Ares.
-Feel free to send me a dm @arescrimson on Discord for anything relating to your experience using the bot :)

-Add to your server [here](https://discord.com/api/oauth2/authorize?client_id=1185754463907086367&permissions=2147510272&scope=bot+applications.commands).
-Please note that this is still a work in progress, and do let me know if you run into any issues.

 # ⚒️ Using